Liam-Hendricks/RPAS_fieldOPS/readme.md

 ## Project Idea
-My project Idea is to create a web application that allows a user to setup all the nessary documention needed to conduct a drone operation.In a drone operation,the drone operator is required to have a field Operations manual.This manual must contain the following.
+My project Idea is to create a web application that allows the user to setup all the necessary documents needed to conduct a drone operation.In a drone operation,the drone operator is required to have a field Operations manual.This manual must contain the following.

 - Copy of  RPA Pilot Licence
 - Copy of the ROC and Opertations Specification